Amateur Radio Emergency Service® (ARES)

 The Amateur Radio Emergency Service® (ARES) consists of licensed amateurs who have voluntarily registered their qualifications and equipment, with their local ARES leadership, for communications duty in the public service when disaster strikes.

 Every licensed amateur, regardless of membership in ARRL or any other local or national organization is eligible to apply for membership in ARES.
 Training may be required or desired to participate fully in ARES.
 Please inquire at the local level for specific information.
 Because ARES is an Amateur Radio program, only licensed radio amateurs are eligible for membership.
 The possession of emergency-powered equipment is desirable, but is not a requirement for membership.

 How to Get Involved in ARES

-Fill out the ARES Registration form and submit it to your local Emergency Coordinator.
+Fill out, print, and save.
+Then email the ARES Registration form to your local Emergency Coordinator.

 - ARRL Amateur Radio Emergency Communications Level 1/ Basic (EC-001)

 - Skywarn Training

 To become a full ARES member you will need to take the following online courses.FEMA IS 100, 200, 700 and 800, and ARES EC-001.

 - IS-200.c-ICS-200 for Single Incidents and Initial Action Incidents

 - IS-700.b NIMS: An Introduction